PegasusResearch/pegasus/_sources/source/vehicles/kopis.rst.txt

 Kopis Drone Setup
 =================

-In this section, we will describe the setup of the Kopis 3" drone.
-The Kopis 3" is a small drone that can be used for formation control tasks.
-The drone is equipped with a Kakute H7 v2 flight controller and a ESP8266 module for communication with an offboard computer.
+In this section, we describe the setup of the Kopis Cinewhoop 3" drone.
+Equipped with a Kakute H7 v2 flight controller and a ESP8266 module for communication with an offboard computer, the Kopis Cinewhoop 3" is a flying platform that enables the fast prototyping and testing of formation controllers in dedicated flight arenas such as the :ref:`Taguspark Flight Arena`.

 .. image:: https://holybro.com/cdn/shop/products/30064_2_1800x1800.jpg?v=1647227793
   :width: 600